 • Zip-line over the canopy in Rincon de la Vieja National Park.

 Flamingo is the quintessential beach community.
 The impact of tourism and development has created economic and environmental challenges for the locals.
-Our groups have helped in beach preservation, painting and building local homes for underprivileged residents, sprucing up the community center, and renovating a local classroom – which has all contributed to improving this community’s quality of life.
+Our groups have helped in beach preservation, painting and building local homes for underprivileged residents, sprucing up the soccer facility, and renovating a local classroom – which has all contributed to improving this community’s quality of life.

 About Siempre Amigos